 Aside from making a positive first impression on your website visitors, user-friendly web design is an indicator of your business’ high level of compassion for your customers.
 The opposite is just as true.

 Think about it: when you visit a cluttered website that is overflowing with way too many texts, images and videos all vying for your attention, and with no menu to guide you through the page (or pages), there’s a high chance that you would feel confused, a little bit annoyed, and determined to leave that site as soon as possible.

 But when you visit a website that has clear navigation and logically-arranged elements, there is a high chance that you will feel at ease exploring it.
 This is why many experts in the field of web design, including us, believe that clean and simple designs are the best.
 Rather than overwhelming your visitors, they make it easier for them to digest the information on your site.
 They not only show that your business understands what your visitors want – a stress-free user experience – but is also committed to delivering that.
 When your visitors see that you’re looking after their needs, they will be more open to trust you and reward you with their loyalty.

 Web design doesn’t just make your business look good online.
-A clean and user-friendly web design also helps increase the time that your users spend on your website.
+Clean and user-friendly web design also helps increase the time that your users spend on your website.
 In other words, your web design affects the level of engagement of your visitors and customers and shapes their overall experience of your brand.